iem-projects/sysson/doc/Sonification2.md

 ## Library

-There is a preliminary idea to manage the sonfication patches in the form of a `Library`.
+There is a preliminary idea to manage the sonification patches in the form of a `Library`.
 Currently, a `TestLibrary` is directly included in the source code and brought up in the GUI via `File -> New -> Library` (Cmd-L).
 A library is a tree of patches.
 A next version could include an online editor for the patches.

 ## Graph Elements

+__Note__: This is partially obsolete.

 The initial hook to get hold of a variable is the `Var` element.
-Currently, there is only a no-arg constructor which uses the logical name `Sonficiation.DefaultVariable`:
+Currently, there is only a no-arg constructor which uses the logical name `Sonification.DefaultVariable`:

     val v = Var()  // get a handle on the default sonification variable